This post may contain affiliate links. Please see our disclosure policy.

 Instructions

-- For every cup of juice, add 3/4 cup of sugar.
-This recipe uses 4 cups juice and 3 cups sugar, but can be scaled to accommodate more or less juice depending on your yield.
-Do not use more than 8 cups of juice per batch or it may have trouble jelling.
+• For every cup of juice, add 3/4 cup of sugar.
+This recipe uses 4 cups juice and 3 cups sugar, but it can be scaled up or down depending on your yield.
+Avoid using more than 8 cups of juice per batch to ensure proper gelling.

-- Place the juice and sugar in a to a saucepan and bring to a hard boil.
-Cook on medium-high heat, stirring frequently, until it reaches gel stage (220 degrees F measured with an instant-read thermometer).
-You can also test for set on a plate that's been chilled in the freezer.
-This should take about 8 to 10 minutes, but might take longer.
+• Place the juice and sugar into a saucepan and bring to a hard boil.
+Cook over medium-high heat, stirring frequently, until the jelly reaches the gel stage (220°F on an instant-read thermometer).
+You can also test for set by placing a spoonful on a chilled plate and checking for wrinkles when pushed.
+This should take about 8 to 10 minutes, though times may vary.

-- When it reaches the gel stage, ladel the jelly into prepared jars leaving 1/4 inch headspace.
+• Once gel stage is reached, ladle the jelly into prepared jars, leaving 1/4 inch headspace.

-- If canning, process the jars for 10 minutes in a water bath canner, adjusting for altitude.
-Remove from the canner and allow the jars to cool on a towel on the counter, checking seals after 24 hours.
+• If canning, process the jars for 10 minutes in a water bath canner, or 15 minutes if you’re above 6,000 feet in elevation.
+Remove jars and let them cool undisturbed on a towel for 12 to 24 hours.
+Check seals before storing.

 Notes